My interesting places are not always in the main centre of tourism activity.

 Here, there was clever production line underway, this man sharpening reeds to use as skewers.

-He had obviously cut bags full of reeds to bring to the fair, supplementing his income by making best use of what was available.
+He had obviously filled bags with recently cut reeds to bring to the fair, supplementing his income by making best use of what was available.

 The skewered kebabs were then grilled over a piece of wire fence laid over half a 44 gallon drum barbeque.